ContosoBikeRental/BikeSharingSampleApp/README.md

 ## Set the app's state for the demo
 If you want to demo finding and fixing a bug: bikes are still (incorrectly) displayed as available even if the bike is currently in use.
-1. Open the webapp in the browser, and select one of the sample user accounts (e.g. *Holly Kearney*).
+1. Open the webapp in the browser, and select one of the sample user accounts (e.g. *Aurelia Briggs*).
 1. Select a bike and rent it.
 Remember the bike, as we'll refer to it later.
 1. Navigate to the sign-in page by appending '/signin' to the root URL.